sveltejs/kit/documentation/docs/03-loading.md

 This will be merged with any existing `stuff` and passed to the `load` functions of subsequent layout and page components.

 This only applies to layout components, _not_ page components.

+#### headers

+Custom headers that are added to the response when a page component is requested. `headers` are only considered when the load function runs on the server-side.

+This only applies to page components, _not_ layout components.